 Historical drama detailing the 1835-36 Texas revolution before, during, and after the famous siege of the Alamo (February 23-March 6, 1836) where 183 Texans (American-born Texans) and Tejanos (Mexican-born Texans) commanded by Colonel Travis, along with Davey Crockett and Jim Bowie, were besieged in an abandoned mission outside San Antonio by a Mexican army of nearly 2,000 men under the personal command of the dictator of Mexico, General Santa Anna, as well as detailing the Battle of San Jacinto (April 21, 1836) where General Sam Houston's rag-tag army of Texans took on and defeated Santa Anna's army which led to the indepedence of Texas.
 Written by

 When Lt.
-Colonel Travis is departing from the house where he drops his son off, we see his black assistant standing next to his horse.
-In the next shot, the assistant is already mounted.
+Colonel Travis is leaving the house where he drops his son off, the knot on the rope on his son's hat changes sides between shots.
 See more »

 See more »